Gary Valle's Photography on the Run

-Photo of Christmas Berry (Heteromeles arbutifolia)
+Photo of the berries of toyon, Christmas berry (Heteromeles arbutifolia)

 Also see: Ferns Along the Garapito Trail